Introduction

 Low-code platforms are not merely a technological upgrade; they signify a paradigm shift in how organizations approach their operations, offering a pathway to a more agile and adaptable future,

-Ultimately, the questions posed in supply chain interviews will assess a candidate’s comprehensive understanding of these trends, showcasing their commitment to the field and their capacity to thrive amid shifting market dynamics, thereby distinguishing them from those who may lack this crucial knowledge.
+Ultimately, the questions posed in interviews will assess a candidate’s comprehensive understanding of these trends, showcasing their commitment to the field and their capacity to thrive amid shifting market dynamics, thereby distinguishing them from those who may lack this crucial knowledge.

 Conclusion